Freedom of Information

 - include the $29.60 application fee

 - be made to the agency that holds the documents you are seeking.

 If the documents are about your personal affairs, you should provide evidence of your identity.
 For example, a photocopy of your current drivers licence.
 If you are unsure about what ID to provide, please contact us.

 Note: processing of your request cannot begin if any of the required information and payment is not supplied.

 If you are unsure about what to include with the request, contact the FOI Officer at council.

-For further information please refer to the Freedom of Information website - www.foi.vic.gov.au
+For further information please refer to the Office of the Victorian Information Commissioner (OVIC) website.

 If you'd like a response from us, please give us your email address.